 Register a named frame for an image, and write an image file if required.
 If fname is blank, no image file will be created.
-If fname does not end with '.png' or '.gif', an appropriate suffix will be appended (depending on the default image format).
+If fname does not end with '.png', that suffix will be appended.
 If fname contains an image path ID replacement field, the corresponding parameter value from the [Paths] section will be substituted.